ahuff44/pygame-maker/README.md

 ![screenshot of snake game](https://raw.github.com/ahuff44/pygame-maker/master/screenshots/snake.png "Wow such snake")

 To run, execute this in the command line:

 $ ./snake.py

+*Controls*: arrow keys or WASD

 Tetris:
 -------
 ![screenshot of tetris game](https://raw.github.com/ahuff44/pygame-maker/master/screenshots/tetris.png "Wow such tetris")

 To run, execute this in the command line:

 $ ./tetris.py

+*Controls*: arrow keys to move piece, A and D to rotate, and S to insta-drop the piece